 Clinical signs seen during this stage of the disease can include decreased urine production, discolored urine, vomiting, diarrhea, and jaundice.
 With severe liver disease clotting problems can also occur.
 Without treatment, this disease can be lethal.

 Precautions should be taken to avoid any additional exposure to the urine of the sick animal as well.
-Therapy for leptospirosis includes antibiotic therapy and supportive care to address any kidney or liver failure.
+Therapy for Leptospirosis includes antibiotic therapy and supportive care to address any kidney or liver failure.
 Supportive care may include intravenous fluid therapy, anti-nausea medications and gastrointestinal protectant therapy.
 Most dogs require intensive 24 hour monitoring and care.
 Dogs with liver failure and clotting problems may require a fresh frozen plasma transfusion to help replenish clotting factors usually produced by the liver.
 Dogs in acute kidney failure may also require further care such as hemodialysis.

 The prognosis will vary depending on the stage of the infection at the time of diagnosis.
 Even in severe cases, with intensive and critical care most dogs will do well.
 Follow up may be need for several weeks to months to monitor the return of function of the liver and kidneys.

 Any dog that lives in a high-risk area should be routinely vaccinated against this disease.
 However, the effectiveness of these vaccines is not clear.
-Currently available vaccines probably do not offer complete protection against all strains of this bacteria.
+Currently available vaccines probably do not offer complete protection against all strains of the bacteria.
 Decreasing exposure to stagnant water and limiting exposure to wild animals is also recommended to help reduce risk of this disease.
-Since Leptospirosis can also be transmitted to humans through direct and indirect contact with infected animals please contact your family doctor if your pet is diagnosed with this disease.
+Since Leptospirosis can also be transmitted to humans through direct and indirect contact with infected animals, please contact your family doctor if your pet is diagnosed with this disease.